stefonarch/lxqt-labwc-session/README.md

 ## Notes

-* In `session settings` uncheck "lxqt-panel" module and check "lxqt-panelloader" in order to use different settings for the lxqt-panel on wayland.
+* In "Session settings" uncheck "lxqt-panel" module and check "lxqt-panelloader" in order to use different settings for `lxqt-panel` on wayland.
 * Don't use bottom positions for notifications (multiple notifications are going out of screen).
 * Shortcuts are handled exclusively in `~/.config/lxqt-wayland/labwc/rc.xml`
 * Some panel plugins do not work on wayland, see [lxqt-panel]().